jmoceri34/mail-chimp/README.md

 <a name="overview"></a>
 ## Overview
 This is a project that contains sample code for Mail Chimp.
-It uses [MailChimp.Net](https://github.com/brandonseydel/MailChimp.Net) for sending campaigns, list and member management, template management
+It uses [MailChimp.Net](https://github.com/brandonseydel/MailChimp.Net) for sending campaigns, list and member management, template management.
+Please see project for how to use.